 Federal Asylum Centres FAC:

 These are usually the first point of contact for refugees – and offer up to 9,000 accommodation places.
 Registration takes place here.
 Refugees are then assigned to a canton, which assumes responsibility for their care from that point on.
-Until they leave the canton of registration, refugees are accommodated in a FAC (usually for a few nights).
+Until they leave the canton of registration, refugees are accommodated for a few days in a FAC.

 Registered refugees are allocated to the cantons in proportion to the size of their population.
 SEM compensates the cantons with a global lump sum of around CHF 1,500 per person per month (including for health insurance premiums).